fabiosdsilva/api-rest-library/README.md

 This api will be used in my personal project and is only for studies.

 ## Quick guide
+- Important - **You must have docker and docker-compose installed**.
+Following the guide install docker in [docker-guide](https://github.com/fabiosdsilva/api-rest-library/blob/master/infrastructure/README.md)
 ```
 $ npm i yarn -g
 $ yarn